KW23G/EnglishTester/README.md

 **EnglishTester**

-This is a program that checks if you know english words.
+This is a program that tests your english / german vocabulary.

-It prints out the german word and you have to type the translation.

-When everything is done, you can type 'testme' in the terminal to practise your english.

-#########

-*How we do it:*
+There is a GUI and a cmd-line app.

-1. we get a  file with most/all of the english words. (en_words.txt from https://gist.github.com/deekayen/4148741)
+Things we are using: json, translate (python), tkinter (python), a list of 1000 english words from https://gist.github.com/deekayen/4148741

-2. we write a Python script that translates the words and creates a json file with the words (script.py)

-3. we create the real program that checks you

-4. we create the frontend